-Procurement shall be conducted only with responsible contractors, i.e. those who have the technical and financial competence to perform and who have a satisfactory record of integrity.
-Before awarding a contract, CIHA shall review the proposed contractor's ability to perform the contract successfully, considering factors such as the contractor's integrity, including a review of the List of Parties Excluded from Federal Procurement and Non-Procurement Programs published by the U.-S. General Services Administration, compliance with public policy; record of past performance, including contacting previous clients of the contractor, work previously performed for CIHA, etc.; and, financial, administrative, and technical capability to perform contract.
+Procurement shall be conducted only with responsible contractors, i.e., those who have the technical and financial competence to perform and who have a satisfactory record of integrity.
+Before awarding a contract, CIHA shall review the proposed contractor's ability to perform the contract successfully, considering factors such as the contractor's integrity, including a review of the List of Parties Excluded from Federal Procurement and Non-Procurement Programs published by the U.S. General Services Administration, compliance with public policy; record of past performance, including contacting previous clients of the contractor, work previously performed for CIHA, etc.; and, financial, administrative, and technical capability to perform contract work of the size and type involved and within the time provided under the contract.
 If a prospective contractor is found to be non-responsible, a written determination of non-responsibility shall be prepared and included in the contract file, and the prospective contractor shall be advised of the reasons for the determination.